Trump backs Democratic deal, disregarding GOP

 "I think that's ridiculous and disgraceful that they want to play politics with the debt ceiling at this moment when we have fellow citizens in need to respond to these hurricanes so that we do not strand them," Ryan told reporters.

-Democratic leaders announced earlier Wednesday they would support a debt ceiling bill being tied to Harvey aid, but only if the measure to avoid default lasted for three months.
+Democratic leaders made their announcement Wednesday morning, saying in a statement they would support a debt ceiling bill being tied to Harvey aid, but only if the measure to avoid default lasted for three months.

-"Given Republican difficulty in finding the votes for their plan, we believe this proposal offers a bipartisan path forward to ensure prompt delivery of Harvey aid as well as avoiding a default, while both sides work together to address government funding, Dreamers, and health care," House Minority Leader Nancy Pelosi and Senate Minority Leader Chuck Schumer said in a statement.
+"Given Republican difficulty in finding the votes for their plan, we believe this proposal offers a bipartisan path forward to ensure prompt delivery of Harvey aid as well as avoiding a default, while both sides work together to address government funding, Dreamers, and health care," House Minority Leader Nancy Pelosi and Senate Minority Leader Chuck Schumer said in the statement.